Types of Cancer

 There are many different types of cancer that can affect the eye, but ocular melanoma is the most common.
 Melanoma is a type of cancer that develops in the cells of the body that produce melanin — the pigment that gives your skin its colour.
 Your eyes also have melanin-producing cells and can develop melanoma.
 Ocular melanoma is also known as uveal melanoma, intraocular melanoma or eye melanoma.

-It is estimated that more than 400 people were diagnosed with ocular melanoma in 2023.
+It is estimated that 368 people will be diagnosed with ocular cancer in 2024.
 The average age at diagnosis is 61 years old.

 Ocular melanoma signs and symptoms